Who are we. Why are we here. Why have we filled your car with Jello.

 A. Our equipment list is constantly evolving, so what we use in each episode doesn’t always match the one before it.
 This is what we’re using right now though at least.

-Trae produces the show on a MacBook Pro.
-Prior to 2015, Soundflower (a software solution) was used to capture audio from Skype.
-These days, audio is routed to a Behringer XENYX QX1202USB mixer via a USB soundcard.
-The audio is then recorded with a Tascam DR-40, and audio from the mixer, video from Skype, video from Trae’s camera, and onscreen graphics are brought together using CamTwist and fed to the UStream Producer software for the livefeed and video versions.
+Trae produces the show on a MacBook Pro and a nondescript HP laptop.
+Skype runs on the HP laptop, feeding its audio to a Behringer XENYX QX1202USB mixer.
+The audio is then recorded with a Tascam DR-40.
+The mixer also feeds audio via USB to the MacBook Pro, which also uses a capture device to get the video from the other laptop’s Skype feed.
+That audio, the captured video, video from Trae’s camera, and onscreen graphics are brought together using CamTwist and fed to the UStream Producer software for the livefeed and video versions.

 Trae has gone through a pile of microphones, but since fall of 2014 he’s primarily used an Audio-Technica ATR2100-USB.
 It’s a good mic.
 You should get one.